 Digital Data Service (DDS) has been available for quite some time in North America.
-This service provides a point to point dedicated 56 kbps or 64 kbps telephone line.
+This service provides a point to point dedicated 56 kb/s or 64 kb/s telephone line.
 DDS may yield significant cost savings for applications that require full time or near full time exchange of audio.
-Fractional T1 (or E1), a dedicated link capable of higher data rates (384 kbps), is sometimes available.
+Fractional T1 (or E1), a dedicated link capable of higher data rates (384 kb/s), is sometimes available.
 Wireless modems and portable satellite earth stations may also be used with codecs.

-Inverse Multiplexing Inverse Multiplexing, or IMUXing for short, sounds complicated but is actually quite simple.
+INVERSE MULTIPLEXING Inverse Multiplexing, or IMUXing for short, sounds complicated but is actually quite simple.
 It means combining two or more lower data rate channels into one, higher data rate channel.
-It is an extremely important concept when working on digital phone lines like Switched 56 and ISDN, as digital transmission channels on these services come in chunks of 56 or 64 kbps.
+It is an extremely important concept when working on digital phone lines like Switched 56 and ISDN, as digital transmission channels on these services come in chunks of 56 or 64 kb/s.
 These chunks have very little to do with each other normally.
 They may be routed differently throughout the telephone network and incur substantially different transmission path delay.
 Even the two "B" channels of a Basic Rate Interface ISDN installation offer no guarantee that both calls will be routed along the same path.
 On a North American coast-to-coast linkup, for example, the first "B" channel connection may be routed via Texas and the second via Michigan.